mediocregopher/blog.mediocregopher.com/_drafts/mr-worldwide-pt-1-europe.md

 been designated a cathedral.
 It retains much of the Moorish architecture, but with a church in the middle, and is an utterly fascinating place which I neglected to take any pictures of.

+## Granada, Spain

+This was probably one of the most interesting places I visited while traveling.
+It was once one of the most important Moorish cities in Spain, then briefly became a Jewish state, and then the seat of the Nasrid dynasty (the last Muslim dynasty in Spain), and then eventually went back to being a part of the Catholic empire.
+During this time it also had a large influx of Romani, and out of this mishmash of culture it became one of the birthplaces of flamenco.

+My bus got in at night, but I was lucky enough to catch the last public bus from the bus station towards my hostel.
+It dropped me off in the Albaicín, an old Muslim quarter in the city, where the houses retain the old architectural style and the streets are narrow and winding.
+From there I walked uphill a ways to the Sacromonte neighborhood, the traditional home of the Romani in Granada.
+Here the people had dug out caves in the side of the mountain, and made them into homes.
+My hostel was in one of these caves.

+{% include image.html
+    src="mr-worldwide/granada-2018-0.jpg"
+    descr="The view from my hostel, Alhambra on the left.
+Granada, 2018"
+    %}

+The hostel was small and quiet, overlooking both the Alhambra (the castle on a hill, built by the Nasrids) and the rest of the city, and the guys running it were chill.
+One was Scottish, but he had come to Granada to live and study flamenco, and it was obvious from how he spoke about it that he was completely in love with the art and the people.
+On one night they took me out to a "real gypsy bar", as they called it.

+The flamenco artists in town, the singers and guitarists and dancers, make a living performing for tourists, but this bar is, according to my guides, where they would go after the shows to hang out.
+There was no music in the bar, but, as the night went on, three or four cliques formed up naturally, each around a guitar player and singer, with dancers circling around, the rest clapping to an indecipherable rhythm.
+The Scott knew the names of a few of the people playing, and told me that it was at gatherings like this that the musicians tried out new things and pushed the art further.
+It was the "real" flamenco.

+After that we got kebab and went back to the cave.

+Sacromonte is situated on the face of a valley, with the Alhambra being on the opposite side.
+So to get to the Alhambra I had to venture down to the valley floor, where Granada proper is, and found a very familiar tourist district filled with all the crap I'd seen in every other city.
+The Alhambra itself was interesting, but also packed, and I hadn't realized they only sell a limited number of tickets per day to get inside the castle, so I missed a lot of it.
+So I went back to the peace and quiet of Sacromonte.

+{% include image.html
+    src="mr-worldwide/granada-2018-1.jpg"
+    descr="Sacromonte and the valley below.
+Granada, 2018"
+    %}

+Being uphill, difficult to access by car, it was in many ways warded off from the wave of tourism which has swept the world and sucked the heart out of many cities.
+Only those willing to carry their bags 20 minutes uphill could disturb it.
+I found the absolute best spot possible, with benches overlooking the Alhambra and the city and the sunset, sitting and drawing for hours, and was only disturbed by one or two couples sharing the view in all that time.

+I had originally planned to head back to Munich after Granada, but after talking with a lot of people who told me I _had_ to go to Portugal, I booked a bus to Lisbon at the last minute and set off.
+And damn I'm glad I did.